maxamillion/loopabull/README.rst

     routing_keys:
       - all

-plugins
+plugin
 -------

-This is a list of plugins to use, none are enabled by default and loopabull will exit non-zero and throw an error message explaining that a valid configuration file must be provided.
+This is a simple key/value assignment of the string representation of the plugin to use as plugin to feed information to the event loop.
+None are enabled by default and loopabull will exit non-zero and throw an error message explaining that a valid configuration file must be provided.

 At this time more than one plugin used at a time per loopabull instance is not supported.

 .. clode-block:: yaml

-    plugins:
-      - fedmsg
+    plugin: fedmsg

 Creators
 ========